starknet-io/starknet-p2p-specs/p2p/proto/protocols.md

 * Receipt commitment
 * L1 data availability mode
 * Gas and data gas prices
-* In event commitment, the emmiting transaction
+* In event commitment, the emitting transaction

 This means that a peer cannot download those blocks from an untrusted peer, because the replying peer can change the value of those fields and the signed block hash won't change.